-Another milestone in the fight for marriage equality was achieved on February 10, 2014 when Attorney General Eric Holder issued a memorandum emphasizing that the Department of Justice must recognize same-sex marriages in respect to statutes, regulations, and policy enforcement.
+Another milestone in the fight for marriage equality was achieved on February 10, 2014, when Attorney General Eric Holder issued a memorandum emphasizing that the Department of Justice must recognize same-sex marriages with respect to statutes, regulations, and policy enforcement.

 These rights and privileges are extended across the entire United States for federal matters, regardless of whether or not the state where the legal issue is being handled recognizes same-sex marriage.
 For Texas, where same-sex marriage is still illegal, same-sex couples married in a marriage equality state should no longer face discrimination in regard to federal legal matters.

 One of the rights denied to same-sex couples in the past is the right to end-of-life visitation and medical power of attorney.
 When a spouse is terminally ill or fatally injured, the surviving spouse has the right to be with them during their final days.
 In the past, same-sex spouses may have been restricted from being with their husband or wife if the state did not recognize same-sex marriage.

 Another addition is that for same-sex married couples where one spouse is incarcerated in federal prison, visitation has been an issue.
 Now, if one spouse is seriously injured in an accident and the other spouse is incarcerated, he or she will be able to request a compassionate release or reduction in sentence to spend time with the injured spouse.

 At the Human Rights Campaign’s Greater New York Gala on February 8, Attorney General Holder stated, “This means that, in every courthouse, in every proceeding and in every place where a member of the Department of Justice stands on behalf of the United States — they will strive to ensure that same-sex marriages receive the same privileges, protections, and rights as opposite-sex marriages under federal law.”